United Artists: Transamerica subsidiary

 However, Transamerica was not pleased with UA's releases such as Midnight Cowboy and Last Tango in Paris that were rated X by the Motion Picture Association of America.
 In these instances, Transamerica demanded the byline "A Transamerica Company" be removed on the prints and in all advertising.
 At one point, the parent company expressed its desire to phase out the UA name and replace it with Transamerica Films.
 Krim tried to convince Transamerica to spin off United Artists, but he and Transamerica's chairman could not come to an agreement.
 Finally in 1978, following a dispute with Transamerica chief John R. Beckett over administrative expenses, UA's top executives, including chairman Krim, president Eric Pleskow, Benjamin and other key officers walked out.
 Within days they announced the formation of Orion Pictures, with backing from Warner Bros.
 The departures concerned several Hollywood figures enough that they took out an ad in a trade paper warning Transamerica that it had made a fatal mistake in letting them go.
+Later that year, it entered into a partnership with Lorimar Productions, whereas United Artists would distribute Lorimar's feature films theatrically, while Lorimar was planning to produce television series and miniseries adaptations from UA's feature film library.

 Transamerica inserted Andy Albeck as UA's president.
 United had its most successful year with four hits in 1979: Rocky II, Manhattan, Moonraker, and The Black Stallion.

 The new leadership agreed to back Heaven's Gate, a project of director Michael Cimino, which vastly overran its budget and cost $44 million.
-This led to the resignation of Albeck who was replaced by Norbert Auerbach.
+This led to the resignation of Albeck, who was replaced by Norbert Auerbach.
 United Artists recorded a major loss for the year due almost entirely to the box-office failure of Heaven's Gate.
 It destroyed UA's reputation with Transamerica and the greater Hollywood community.
-However, it may have saved the United Artists name, as UA's final head before the sale, Steven Bach, wrote in his book Final Cut that there was talk about renaming United Artists to Transamerica Pictures.
+However, it may have saved the United Artists name; UA's final head before the sale, Steven Bach, wrote in his book Final Cut that there had been talk about renaming United Artists to Transamerica Pictures.

 In 1980, Transamerica decided to exit the film making business, and put United Artists on the market.
 Kirk Kerkorian's Tracinda Corp. purchased the company in 1981.
 Tracinda also owned Metro-Goldwyn-Mayer.